mvanzulli/mvanzulli/README.md

 ### About

-🔭 I'm passionate about Inverse problems,Computational Mechanics, Biomechanics Deep Learning and Computer Vision.
+🔭 I'm passionate about Computational Mechanics, Biomechanics, Deep Learning and Computer Vision.

 👯 I'm interested in collaborating, for any idea drop me a line via [email](mailto:mvanzulli@fing.edu.uy).